oudrun/git-testing/README.md

-# coursera-test
+# GitHub-testing
-Coursera test repository
+A repository for tewsting github